 How to charge batteries

-Urban Solar recommends that batteries be properly stored at room temperature or lower and not be stored for more than 4-5 months prior to deployment.
+Urban Solar recommends that batteries be properly stored at room temperature or lower and not be stored for more than four to five months prior to deployment.
 Under these conditions, the batteries will be ready for deployment and charging the batteries individually will not be necessary.

 If charging is required, there are a couple of options: